vlepeule/bmw-cardata-ha/README.md

   console.log(`Checked ${changed} of ${labels.length} checkboxes.`);
 })();
 ```
+   - If you want the "Extrapolated SOC" helper sensor to work, make sure your telematics container includes the descriptors `vehicle.drivetrain.batteryManagement.header`, `vehicle.drivetrain.batteryManagement.maxEnergy`, `vehicle.powertrain.electric.battery.charging.power`, and `vehicle.drivetrain.electricEngine.charging.status`.
+Those fields let the integration reset the extrapolated state of charge and calculate the charging slope between stream updates.

 7. Save the selection.
 8. Repeat for all the cars you want to support